Meet Our Crew

 Our History

 A family owned business operating water-based tourism for over 50-years & 4-generations.
+We’ve been cruising into the Coorong since 1967 on our very first vessel the ‘M.V.
+Aroona’.
 A selection of our vessels over the years can be found above & if you interested to learn about the incredible history of the ‘Veenstra Family’ & their boat-building/tourism dynasty see the book below:

 A remarkable story of Dutch-born shipbuilder Keith Veenstra who came to Australia in 1951, with wife, Miep, and two-year old son, Jock.
 From humble beginnings began a dynasty that now spans generations & over 50 years of cruising.